OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 ``alert.source`` and ``alert.target`` field if target keyword is used in the signature.

+In firewall mode, the ``alert.engine`` field identifies which rule engine generated the alert: ``fw`` for firewall rules and ``td`` for threat detect rules.
+This field is omitted outside of firewall mode.

 This event will also have the ``pcap_cnt`` field, when running in pcap mode, to indicate which packet triggered the signature.